ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ![vpc-transit-vpc-layout](images/vpc-transit-hidden/vpc-transit-dns.svg){: class="center"}
 {: style="text-align: center;"}

-The DNS service is used to provie names to IP addresses.
-If a single DNS service for the cloud would meet your isolation needs it is a simpler solution.
-In this example a DNS service is created for the transit and each of the spokes to provide isolation between teams.
-DNS ....

 ![vpc-transit-vpc-layout](images/vpc-transit-hidden/vpc-transit-dns-vpe.svg){: class="center"}
 {: style="text-align: center;"}

+The {{site.data.keyword.dns_full_notm}} service is used to provie names to IP addresses.
+In this example a separate DNS service is created for the transit and each of the spokes.
+This approach provides isolation between teams and allows the architecture to spread across different accounts.
+If a single DNS service in a single account meets your isolation requirements it is a preferred solution.

 ### DNS Resources
 {: #vpc-transit-dns-resources}